2021 Daraa offensive: Background

-The southern city of Daraa, Daraa al-Balad, was the same place where the civil uprising against the Syrian government started back in March 2011.
+The southern city of Daraa, Daraa al-Balad, was where the civil uprising against the Syrian government started in March 2011.
 Therefore, it was a major blow for the rebels when they were defeated in the province in 2018.
-Reconciliation deals were made and the rebels had to hand over their weapons to the Syrian Army.
+Reconciliation deals were made in Daraa, where they had to return their "heavy weapons" and in Nawa, where the rebels had to surrender their "military hardware" to the Syrian Army.
 Those militants who did not accept the deal were transferred to the Idlib Governorate.
 Despite recapturing all lost territories, the Syrian Army was not able to deploy troops across the entire province.
 This caused rising insurgency attacks and assassinations among government forces.

 By the end of June, Russia urged new reconciliation deals to seize personal weapons of the people in Daraa city.
-The request was widely rejected across the area.
-Following the rejection of the Russian demands Syrian Army security forces imposed a siege on the neighbourhoods of Daraa al-Balad to exert pressure on the residents of the city.
+The demand was widely rejected across the area.
+Following the rejection of the Russian demands, Syrian Army security forces imposed a siege on the neighbourhoods of Daraa al-Balad to exert pressure on the residents of the city.
 As a result, 11,000 Syrian families were besieged after the former FSA fighters refused to hand over their weapons.
 The persistent siege led to extortionate prices on goods and limited availability of drinking water.
 After a few weeks the negotiation committees of Daraa and the Syrian government reached an agreement to end the siege and evade a military escalation.
 The deal will be implemented as a five-phase agreement in which all roads will be reopened, rebel light weapons will be handed over and the government can keep three checkpoints in the city.